Treeki/CMap/README.markdown

 compatible with Windows, Linux and Mac OS, as well as anything else supported by Qt. :p

+I develop and test with Qt 5.
+It *may* compile with Qt 4, but I can't guarantee that.
+Will try to make that happen for an eventual official alpha release though!

 # Design Ideas/Philosophy

 I've been dreamweaving for 8 years and used pretty much every dream editor